F A Q – FREQUENTLY ASKED QUESTIONS

 8. What are the Funding Pathways?

-DHB: On 1 July 2019, our National DBT Service was linked more closely to District Health Boards (DHB) and their potential clients.
-Nelson Marlborough DHB (NMDHB) is our contract manager, working in close collaboration with regional DHBs to support funding pathways.
+DHB: The National DBT Service is linked to Te Whatu Ora and their potential clients, working in close collaboration with regional DHBs to support funding pathways.

 Te Whare Mahana’s DBT referral pathway is unchanged.